tessaSAC/culture-handbook/culture.md

 In HQ, we have 2 work from home days (Tuesdays and Thursday) every week.
 We do this to ensure that we work together with the remote part of the company as well as possible.

 ## Some leadership is also distributed
 We have many leaders that are working remotely.
-Examples include VP of Marcom, Creative Director, Product Engineering manager, Head of Support.
+Examples include VP of Marcom, Creative Director, Product Engineering Manager, and Head of Support.

 ## Career paths for everyone, not just the people in HQ.
 We're adamant in having a distributed culture and that also means having career paths for both IC's and managers all the way for remote team members no matter where in the world they are.